How to Choose a Cataract Surgeon

 Is cloudy vision from cataracts making your daily activities more difficult?
-It’s probably time to consider having cataract surgery.
+It may be time to consider having cataract surgery.
 Ophthalmologists can replace your eye’s cloudy natural lens with an artificial lens.
 The new lens will restore clear vision.
 Follow these steps to choose a qualified, successful eye surgeon.

-- Check with family and friends in your area who have had cataract surgery.
-Did they have a positive experience with their own cataract surgery?
+Talk with people in your area who have had cataract surgery.
+Did they have a good experience?
 If so, they may recommend their ophthalmologist.

-- An ophthalmologist should never guarantee perfect vision from surgery.
+- Did the ophthalmologist guarantee perfect vision from surgery?
+They should never make these guarantees.
 They should tell you that you may still need eyeglasses under certain conditions.

-- Find out who will see you the day after surgery to check how you are healing.
+- Who will see you later in the day or the day after surgery to check how you are healing?
 This might be the surgeon, another ophthalmologist or an optometrist.

-- Ask the surgeon if their surgical center has ever had an outbreak of eye infections affecting more than one patient.
+- Ask the surgeon if their surgical center has ever had an outbreak of eye infections that affected more than one patient.
 If so, how many times?
-(This is a very rare occurrence, but it is a serious problem to be aware of.)
+(This is rare, but it is a serious problem to be aware of.)